till-f/MP3-Optimizer-for-Blue-Me/README.md

 # MP3 Optimizer and Playlist Manager for Blue&Me

-This software tool is intended to fix (reformat) MP3 files so that they are properly recognized by the Blue&Me unit in cars of Fiat, Alfa Romeo and Lancia.
+This tool will fix (reformat) your MP3 files so that they are properly recognized by the Blue&Me unit in cars of Fiat, Alfa Romeo and Lancia.
 It removes unsupported ID3 tags and replaces special characters by their latinized counterpart (e.g. German "ä" becomes "ae" or cyrillic "Б" becomes "B").
+This will fix the common issues that some or all MP3 files on the USB stick are not played.

 The tool also supports playlist creation.
 You can quickly select the desired files and add them to the desired list(s) or remove files from existing lists.
 You can also reorder the files of a playlist easily.